sfc-gh-akelkar/pdf-ocr-with-position/DEMO-GUIDE.md

 ### If audience is:

 **Non-technical (regulatory, clinical reviewers):**
-- Spend MORE time on agent demo (minutes 14-25)
+- Spend MORE time on agent demo (Part 5)
 - Emphasize Snowflake Intelligence UI
 - Skip technical details of UDF, Cortex Search internals
 - Focus on precise citations and ease of use